Propulsion of a flexible foil in a wavy flow: resonance, antiresonance, and destructive self-interference: Propulsion with equal heave and wave frequencies

 When the heaving motion and wavy flow have equal frequencies, the resulting pitching motion is simply a superposition of the pitching motions due to each forcing, so we do not discuss it any further.
 The thrust and power, however, are quadratic functions of the kinematics, leading to a non-trivial interaction between the two forcings.
 As a result, we cannot simply consider each forcing in isolation as we could for unequal heave and wave frequencies.

 Having to simultaneously consider both forcings further complicates the matter since two additional non-dimensional parameters become important: the ratio of heave velocity to wave velocity amplitude, and the phase between the heaving motion and wave motion.
 This expands an already large parameter space.
 For simplicity, we mostly restrict ourselves to $V_w^* = 1$ and $h_0^* = 1$ while varying the frequency, stiffness ratio, and wavenumber as before.
-This choice corresponds to the heave and wavy velocity having equal strength when $\sigma = 1$, and being in phase at the mid-chord of the foil.
+This choice corresponds to the heave and wave velocity having equal strength when $\sigma = 1$, and being in phase at the mid-chord of the foil.
 For $\sigma < 1$, the wave velocity is stronger, so we expect the propulsive performance to mirror that of a non-heaving foil in a wavy flow (Section~\ref{subsec:separate_wavy_forcing}) for low frequencies.
 Conversely, we expect the propulsive performance to mirror that of a heaving foil in a uniform flow (Section~\ref{subsec:separate_heave_forcing}) for high frequencies.
+We also make observations on how the phase difference between the heaving motion and the wave motion, $\phi = \angle h_0^*$, affects the propulsive performance.